History of anatomy

-The history of anatomy extends from the earliest examinations of sacrificial victims to the sophisticated analyses of the body performed by modern anatomists and scientists.
+The history of anatomy spans from the earliest examinations of sacrificial victims to the advanced studies of the human body conducted by modern scientists.
 Written descriptions of human organs and parts can be traced back thousands of years to ancient Egyptian papyri, where attention to the body was necessitated by their highly elaborate burial practices.

-Theoretical considerations of the structure and function of the human body did not develop until far later, in Ancient Greece.
+Theoretical considerations of the structure and function of the human body did not develop until far later, in ancient Greece.
 Ancient Greek philosophers, like Alcmaeon and Empedocles, and ancient Greek doctors, like Hippocrates and his school, paid attention to the causes of life, disease, and different functions of the body.
 Aristotle advocated dissection of animals as part of his program for understanding the causes of biological forms.
-During the Hellenistic Age, dissection and vivesection of human beings took place for the first time in the work of Herophilos and Erasistratus.
+During the Hellenistic Age, dissection and vivisection of human beings took place for the first time in the work of Herophilos and Erasistratus.
 Anatomical knowledge in antiquity would reach its apex in the person of Galen, who made important discoveries through his medical practice and his dissections of monkeys, oxen, and other animals.

-The development of the study of anatomy gradually built upon concepts that were present in Galen's work, which was a part of the traditional medical curriculum in the Middle Ages.
-The Renaissance brought a reconsideration of classical medical texts, and anatomical dissections became once again fashionable for the first time since Galen.
+Anatomical study continued to build on Galen's work throughout the Middle Ages, where his teachings formed the foundation of a medical education.
+The Renaissance (or Black Death) brought a reconsideration of classical medical texts, and anatomical dissections became once again fashionable for the first time since Galen.
 Important anatomical work was carried out by Mondino de Luzzi, Berengario da Carpi, and Jacques Dubois, culminating in Andreas Vesalius's seminal work De Humani Corporis Fabrica (1543).
 An understanding of the structures and functions of organs in the body has been an integral part of medical practice and a source for scientific investigations ever since.

-Ancient Anatomy
+Ancient anatomy

 Egypt

 The study of anatomy begins at least as early as 1600 BC, the date of the Edwin Smith Surgical Papyrus.
-This treatise shows that the heart, its vessels, liver, spleen, kidneys, hypothalamus, uterus and bladder were recognized, and that the blood vessels were known to emanate from the heart.
-Other vessels are described, some carrying air, some mucus, and two to the right ear are said to carry the "breath of life", while two to the left ear the "breath of death".The Ebers Papyrus (c.
+This treatise shows that the heart, its vessels, liver, spleen, kidneys, hypothalamus, uterus, and bladder were recognized, and that the blood vessels were known to emanate from the heart.
+Other vessels are described; some carrying air, some mucus, and two to the right ear are said to carry the "breath of life", while two to the left ear, the "breath of death".The Ebers Papyrus (c.
 1550 BC) features a treatise on the heart.
 It notes that the heart is the center of blood supply, and attached to it are vessels for every member of the body.
-The Egyptians seem to have known little about the function of the kidneys and the brain and made the heart the meeting point of a number of vessels which carried all the fluids of the body – blood, tears, urine and semen.
+The Egyptians seem to have known little about the function of the kidneys and the brain, and made the heart the meeting point of a number of vessels which carried all the fluids of the body—blood, tears, urine, and semen.
 However, they did not have a theory as to where saliva and sweat came from.